celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 DAH, generating `ExtendedHeader`, broadcasting `ExtendedHeader` to `HeaderSub` network, and storing the block data (after some validation checks).

-Instead, we should rely on ShareService sampling to fetch us *enough* shares to reconstruct the block inside of `BlockService`.
+Instead, a **full** node will rely on `ShareService` sampling to fetch us *enough* shares to reconstruct the block inside of `BlockService`.
+Contrastingly, a **bridge** node will not do block reconstruction via sampling, but rather rely on the `header.CoreSubscriber` implementation of `header.Subscriber` for blocks. `header.CoreSubscriber` will handle listening for new block events from the core node via RPC, erasure code the new block, generate the `ExtendedHeader` and pipe the erasure coded block through to `BlockService` via an internal subscription.

 ### `HeaderSync` optimizations
 * Implement disconnect toleration